ankitacoder3/Efficient-Task-Scheduler-SCHEDAY/README.md

   </br>

 * Features:

       1. One can dynamically add new tasks

       2. One can view pending task details as a list

-      3. Tasks can be entered on this.
+      3. Tasks can be entered on this

       4. At a time thousand tasks can be run

-      5. Tasks can also be executed from a csv wherein it reads each and every task and executes them .
+      5. Tasks can also be executed from a csv wherein it reads each and every task and executes them

 <p align="right"><a href="#readme-top">back to top</a></p>
   </br>